Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 In April 2014, a Dallas jury awarded $1.2 million to a woman who suffered health problems after an operation to implant a Gynecare TVT-Obturator vaginal mesh sling.
 The jury held Ethicon and Johnson & Johnson liable for defects.

-Schedule a free legal consultation with an attorney to discuss your potential Gynecare mesh lawsuit.
+Schedule a free legal consultation with a Cincinnati lawyer to discuss your potential Gynecare mesh lawsuit.

 Ethicon and Johnson & Johnson could be liable for the injuries you suffered after being implanted with a Gynecare mesh product.

-Contact our attorneys right now for a free legal consultation to determine if you have a case.
+Contact our Cincinnati Gynecare mesh lawyers right now for a free legal consultation to determine if you have a case.
 If you have grounds for a Gynecare lawsuit and want to move forward, we will not charge for representing you unless you receive compensation.

 We are committed to holding negligent product manufacturers accountable for the harm they have caused.
 We understand how harmful defective products can be and are committed to pursuing compensation for all of the damages you have suffered.